Following an exciting partnership with Renault and as momentum in renewable power rises, investors are wondering if Plug Power is a buy?

-The bull case for Plug Power:
+The bull case for Plug Power

 Plug Power is a company that could definitely benefit from this megatrend too.
 The company designs and produces hydrogen fuel cell systems that replace conventional batteries in machinery powered by electricity.
-The company is a lot older than you might think, founded back in 1997 and going public in 2002.

-The bear case for Plug Power:
+The bear case for Plug Power

-So, should I buy Plug Power stock?:
+So, should I buy Plug Power stock?